qc316/slate/source/index.html.md

 </aside>

 <aside class="warning">
 The JWT issued by the server is only valid during 30 minutes.
-After this period, you need to log in again
+After this period, you will need to log in again
 </aside>

 ## Get a JSON Web Token (JWT)